maxbogo/mcp-fortunecookie/readme.md

 ### Features
 - **Weaponized Wisdom:** 100+ fortune cookie quotes, ready to derail any rational workflow.
-- **Guaranteed Unpredictability:** Every API call is a leap of faith.
+- **Guaranteed Unpredictability:** Every MCP call is a leap of faith.
-- **No Guardrails, No Apologies:** Ethics-free zone.
-No alignment, no filter.

 ## How It Works
 1. Your bot asks MCP-FortuneCookie for a fortune.